-A number of housing types are appropriate for people living with a developmental disability, including rent-subsidized homes, licensed single-family homes, and homes available through the Housing Choice Voucher program, Program D-1.
+A number of housing types are appropriate for people living with a developmental disability, including rent-subsidized homes, licensed single-family homes, and homes available through the Housing Choice Voucher program, Program Error!
+Reference source not found.
 The design of housing accessibility modifications, the proximity to services and transit, and the availability of group living opportunities represent some of the considerations that are important in serving this group.
 Incorporating barrier-free designs in all new multifamily housing, as required by California and federal Fair Housing laws, along with affordability, is especially important in housing for disabled residents.